How the Illinois State Toll Highway Authority Endeavored to Screw Me

 Three days later, and I was shocked that it only took three days, I received a phone call from the call center.
 I was told by a young lady reading a script – and this is obvious in the recording I made of the conversation – that they received my letter, but because the individual that the original violations were sent to never sent them back a letter stating that I (Michael A. Hempen) didn’t live at that address, I was responsible for the fines.

 Let’s take a moment to absorb the unmitigated stupidity of that statement.
 The Illinois State Toll Highway Authority sent a violation notice to someone that neither they, NOR I know, someone with whom my license plate number which they claim to be the well from which they gather their information, has absolutely no connection to.
 This is a complete and total stranger to me.
-Because this individual, upon receiving a violation notice from the Illinois Tollway System, didn’t sit down to compose a thoughtful letter relaying that they were misinformed as to the living arrangements of Michael A. Hempen, I am now responsible for all fines stemming from their mistake and a total stranger’s inaction.
+Because this individual, upon receiving a violation notice from the Illinois Tollway System, didn’t sit down to compose a thoughtful letter relaying that they were misinformed as to the living arrangements of Terry A. Cummings, I am now responsible for all fines stemming from their mistake and a total stranger’s inaction.

 The Illinois State Toll Highway Authority essentially shoved their hand in my face and said, “Fuck you, pay me.”